MostafaGalal1/Numerical_Solver/README.md

 ## Specification

 implemented interactive GUI application that does the following:
-  1. Accepts an inputfora system of linearequations:
+  1. Accepts an input for a system of linear equations:
      * The equations can be of any format.
      * The input validation should be bullet-proof.
      * Number of variables must equal the number of equations.
      * Coefficients must be numbers (0 or non-existing is allowed).

   2. Chooseany of the previously mentioned methodsto solve the given equation via a drop-down list.